caiyue1993/IceCream/README.md

 3. Feel free to submit a pull request

 ## Live Demo
-My app [小目标](https://itunes.apple.com/cn/app/%E5%B0%8F%E7%9B%AE%E6%A0%87-%E9%87%8F%E5%8C%96%E4%BD%A0%E7%9A%84%E8%BF%9B%E6%AD%A5/id1215312957?mt=8&at=1000lvyQ) is using IceCream.
-You can download it and try it on your muiltiple devices.
-As I said before, it just works like magic!
+My app [小目标 - 量化你的进步](https://itunes.apple.com/cn/app/%E5%B0%8F%E7%9B%AE%E6%A0%87-%E9%87%8F%E5%8C%96%E4%BD%A0%E7%9A%84%E8%BF%9B%E6%AD%A5/id1215312957?mt=8&at=1000lvyQ) is using IceCream.
+You can download it and try it on your muiltiple devices to see this magic.

-If your app has adopted IceCream, you can pull a request to add to Live Demo list.
+If your app has adopted IceCream, raising a PR to add to this Live Demo Section is welcomed.

 ## Donation
 Crypto currency donation is the best.
 Even 0.01 BTC helps😄.